Raoufaaali/ATI.PlayerMax.Automation.Framework/README.md

 # ATI.PlayerMax.Automation.Framework
 PoC Framework for PlayerMax automation.
 The framework can be configured to run in different modes.
+This framework uses BDD (SpecFlow and Gherkin) and is implemented in C#

 ## Running on Perfecto